 Steve was created a life peer in Tony Blair’s first peers list in 1997 and became a minister in 1999 and Labour’s Chief Whip in the Lords in 2008.
 He has been a member of the Shadow Cabinet since 2010 and has helped develop Labour’s effective use of the Lords in opposition.

 Educated at Clacton Secondary Modern School, Colchester Technical College and Sussex and Kent Universities, Steve has a History degree and an MA in Social Work.
 He has a lifelong interest in labour history.

 Retired, Assistant General Secretary, Trades Union Congress (TUC)

 and commissions on equality, education, training and employment.
 These included the Women and Work Commission, Equal Opportunities Commission, and Equality and Human Rights Commission.
-She is currently a Commissioner of the Low Pay Commission, a member of the Civil Justice Council, a board member of Transport for London and a director of TU Fund Managers, an alternate member of the Takeover Panel and an Honorary Fellow of St Hugh’s College, Oxford University.
+She is currently a Commissioner of the Low Pay Commission, a board member of Transport for London, a director of TU Fund Managers, an alternate member of the Takeover Panel and an Honorary Fellow of St Hugh’s College, Oxford University.